gvgesanto2/clinic_database/README.md

-# Vet Clinic Database
+# Clinic Database

-> This is a database for a Vet Clinic built using plain SQL.
+> This is a database of a clinic built using plain SQL.

 ## Built With:
 - SQL